Flow-based sampling for multimodal and extended-mode distributions in lattice field theory: Extensions other approaches

-In this work we demonstrate basic applications of the methods described in Secs.~\ref{sec:mixture-models} and \ref{sec:multimodal-approaches} to training bimodal models for real scalar $\phi^4$ theory in two dimensions.
+In this work we demonstrate basic applications of the methods described in Secs.~\ref{sec:arch_methods} and \ref{sec:multimodal-approaches} to construct models which capture the nontrivial mode structures of real and complex scalar $\phi^4$ theory in two dimensions.
 The results of this study suggest some obvious extensions, listed below.

 Adiabatic retraining and flow-distance regularization may each be used in combination with forwards KL self-training, rather than with reverse KL self-training.
 More generally, each of these procedures may be considered as a deformation of the target, and so may be used with any training procedure.
+Similarly, combining the improvements in architecture and training methods may yield better models than obtained here.

 Flow-distance regularization and (to a lesser extent) adiabatic retraining require careful design of a schedule to avoid mode collapse.
 Schedulers designed to detect and prevent mode-collapse can make these methods more practical to apply, but require an investigation of metrics to anticipate mode collapse during training.